natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-4EJ%20ADTW.md

 McDonnell Douglas built the first 2, F-4EJ prototypes with Mitsubishi Heavy Industries building the remaining Phantoms.
 They did, however, import RF-4EJ from McDonnell Douglas over the 10-year span of production.
 Mitsubishi Heavy Industries would build the very last F-4 in the world, nicknamed "The Finale Phantom", on the 20th of May, 1981.
 It served with the 306th and 301st Tactical Fighter Squadrons.
 127 EJ variant Phantoms were built.

 The first squadron equipped with the new F-4EJ would be the 301<sup>st</sup> Hikotai, in August 1<sup>st</sup> 1972.
 In October 1973, the 301<sup>st</sup> would be deemed operational with the Phantom, having 14 Phantoms in their squadron.
 On October 30<sup>th</sup> 1978, five years after the squadron was equipped and trained in the Phantom: the 301<sup>st</sup> was designated as JASDF Quick Ready Alert force.
-In 1979 they would be the first F-4EJ to intercept another aircraft when a Soviet T-95 was deemed a threat on February 21st of that year.
+In 1979 they would be the first F-4EJ to intercept another aircraft when a Soviet Tu-95 was deemed a threat on February 21st of that year.
 Ironically the same day of the intercept is when Japan launched the Hakucho X-ray satellite & Corsa-B.

 In July of 1984, after the post-war sanctions were dropped, Japan put together plans to upgrade its F-4EJ Phantoms.
 In 1989 their F-4EJ Phantoms were updated starting with the 306<sup>th</sup> Hikotai.
 The new Phantoms were equipped with APG-66J pulse-Doppler radar, which allowed the Phantoms to carry out air-to-ground and Air-to-Ship capabilities while being lighter, smaller, and more efficient than the old radar.
 A new computer and heads up display was added to Phantom, allowing them to bring the Phantom into the 21<sup>st</sup> century.
 Additional upgrades to the pylons allowed the new Phantoms to be equipped with the F-15 fuel tanks, which could sustain more G forces than the current fuel tanks being used.
 And with the adoption of the Westinghouse AN/ALQ-131 countermeasures, it allowed the pilot to adapt and counter any threats on the modern battlefield quickly.
 These upgrades were desperately needed for the JASDF as their Mitsubishi F-1 and F-2 did not have the range needed to adequately defend their countries territory if war ever arose.
 96 Phantoms were upgraded and designated as F-4EJ Kai (Kai means "Modified" in Japanese).

 The F-4EJ Phantoms were equipped with 3 different colour schemes.
 Blue Camo, Green Camo, and Grey.
 127 aircraft were built, with 8 squadrons adopting the plane.
 The F-4EJ was decommissioned in 2020 to adapt to the F-35A Lightning II.

+This F-4EJ sports the livery for the 60th Anniversary of the ADTW (Air Development and Test Wing 飛行開発実験団) as in 2015 for 47-8336 (Mitsubishi's 36th Phantom; M036), where it was the very last few F-4EJs to be written off from JASDF in March 2021.

 == Media ==
 <!-- ''Excellent additions to the article would be video guides, screenshots from the game, and photos.'' -->

 ;Skins

 * [https://live.warthunder.com/feed/camouflages/?vehicle=f-4ej_adtw Skins and camouflages for the {{PAGENAME}} from live.warthunder.com.]

 ;Videos